Issam Al-Azzoni, Ph.D

 Bachelor of Engineering (Software Engineering), McMaster University, Canada

-Applications of formal methods in software engineering, modeling, model transformation, software performance engineering, and resource management in distributed systems.
+Applications of formal methods and machine learning in software engineering, software modeling, model transformations, software performance engineering and data science.

 - S. Iqbal, I. Al-Azzoni, G. Allen, H.U.
 Khan.
 Extending UML Use Case Diagrams to Represent Non-Interactive Functional Requirements. e-Informatica Software Engineering Journal.
 14(1), 97-115, 2020.